You will owe a tax penalty. The penalty will increase over time:

 Visit the DHS Minnesota Health Care Programs website for more information.

-No, do not fill out another application.
+No, do not complete another application.

 You will receive initial communication from your insurance company within 10-15 days of when it receives your enrollment information from MNsure.
 Watch for this mailing, it will give you important information about your benefits, how and when to make payment, and how to access health care.